-Through tangible pen pal letters and videoconferencing technology that brings students to face-to-face in real-time, the Building Cultural Bridges program enables students to connect students in countries they have yet to discover.
+Through tangible pen pal letters and videoconferencing technology that brings students face-to-face in real-time, the Building Cultural Bridges program enables students to connect with students in countries they have yet to discover.
 Diverse perspectives.
 Foreign cultures.
 Novel languages.
 Students are exposed to international ideas, customs, and ways of thinking.
 Experiences that are integral to building future innovators, leaders, and mavericks of the world.

 The Building Cultural Bridges program is designed to build those leaders and innovators.
 By participating in the program, students forge relationships with their international peers by exchanging handwritten letters and video conferencing from their own classrooms into the classrooms of countries such as Namibia, the Dominican Republic, and Zambia.

 During the program, students improve their collaboration, communication, and critical thinking skills through mutual projects.
 While bettering their 21st-Century skills, students are developing unforgettable friendships that can last a lifetime.